Edge multiscale finite element methods for semilinear parabolic problems with heterogeneous coefficients: Full discretization

 \subsection{Error estimates}

 This subsection concerns the convergence study of fully discrete scheme \eqref{eq:RK1-1}.

-\begin{thm} Let $\ell$ be a non-negative integer, $s>0$ and $u_0\in \dot{\H}^{2}(D)$.
+\begin{thm} Let $\ell$ be a non-negative integer and $u_0\in \dot{\H}^{2}(D)$.
 Let $u\in \V$ and $\unmsl$ be the solution to Problems \eqref{eq:main-prob} and \eqref{eq:RK1-1}, respectively.
 When the stepping size $\Delta t$ is sufficiently small, there holds

-Here, the hidden constant may depend on $R,\b,u,\pt u, \ptt u$, and $T$. \end{thm} \begin{proof} The proof to the first estimate is similar to \cite[proof to Theorem 4.1]{tambue2016exponential}.
+Here, the hidden constant may depend on $R,\b$, and $T$. \end{thm} \begin{proof} The proof to the first estimate is similar to \cite[proof to Theorem 4.1]{tambue2016exponential}.
 To obtain the second estimate, an application of the triangle inequality yields

-From Theorem \ref{thm:theta-estimate}, we get an upper bound for the first term $I_{1}$.
+From Theorem \ref{thm:theta-estimate} and Lemma \ref{lem:02}, we get an upper bound for the first term $I_{1}$.
 Thus, our focus is on the second term $I_{2}$.
 Note that the integral form of the semidiscrete solution $\umsl$ \eqref{eq:int-form} and its approximation $\unmsl$ \eqref{eq:RK1-1} indicate,

 Hence, subtracting the second equation from the first one, we obtain the temporal discretization error,